KIDA-BfR/GenEval/validation_library/README.md

 ## Functions - Application to a basic use case

-You can find the use case tables under the folder `content`
+You can find the use case tables under the folder `use_case_content`
 - `truth_table.xlsx`
 - `compared_table.xlsx`